gregfullard/100-days-of-code/log.md

 **Links:**

 ### Day R2D17: 2020-09-24
-R2D17 #100DaysOfCode - Finishined change password functionality.
+R2D17 #100DaysOfCode - Finished change password functionality.
 In the process I introduced the React Context API to clean up some messy structures that were starting to develop.
 Just realised I probably need to add a Success notification though :)

+**Thoughts:**

+**Links:**

+### Day R2D18: 2020-09-25
+R2D18 #100DaysOfCode - Began the exploration of platform choices for the skills repository.
+First up was Jekyll, which could be a very easy approach for storing the repository as pure markdown files on GitHub where anybody can make changes and submit PRs.

 **Thoughts:**